vckyou/Reforestation/README.md

-## What do you give a sick lemon?
-Lemonaid.
+## Why did the barber win the race?
+He took a short cut.